-For instance, you might have clay soil that won’t be good for daisies.
-You’re going to want some type of sandy soil that drains fast so that you don’t cause the daisies to get root rot.
+For instance, you might have clay soil that won’t be good for them.
+You’re going to want some type of sandy soil that drains fast so that you don’t cause them to get root rot.

-Root rot occurs when the daisies wind up sitting in water for too long.
+Root rot occurs when plants wind up sitting in water for too long.
 If the soil isn’t draining properly, then the plant is going to rot.

 You might notice that the roots of the daisies will become black and mushy.
-This is not good and it’s something that you can avoid by watering the daisies properly and ensuring that they’re planted in good soil.
+This is not good and it’s something that you can avoid by watering them properly and ensuring that they’re planted in good soil.

 Before planting daisies, you’ll want to ensure that they have soil that is well suited to their needs.
 Many daisies will do excellently in well-draining soil that’s a bit sandy.